Rolling Mavericks' UltraLight Enduro Trail Jack Stand

 Use

-Trail jacks are straightforward to use.
-To raise the rear wheel off the ground, you first lock the front brake by wrapping a Velcro strap around the front brake lever and throttle and for a front-wheel lift, just put the bike in first gear preventing the rear wheel from rolling.
-Next, slide the tubes out to the proper height needed to raise one of the wheels off the ground and secure it with a spring clip.
+Using trail jacks is a breeze.
+To lift the rear wheel off the ground, start by securing the front brake with a Velcro strap wrapped around the brake lever and throttle.
+For a front-wheel lift, engage first gear to prevent the rear wheel from rolling.
+Adjust the tubes to the desired height to raise one wheel and secure them with a spring clip.

-To get one of the wheels off the ground, all you have to do is push the bike with one hand farther over onto the side stand on the opposite side.
-The motorcycle then lifts one wheel in the air, and you position the trail jack under the swingarm or bash plate, depending on which wheel you need to jack off the ground.
+To elevate one of the wheels, simply push the bike with one hand, leaning it further onto the side stand on the opposite side.
+This action lifts one wheel off the ground, allowing you to position the trail jack under the swingarm or bash plate, depending on which wheel needs lifting.

-A trail Jack is a great tool.
-And I always bring one when moto camping.
-Nonetheless, I've always had two gripes with my regular trail jacks.
-Firstly, they are heavy.
-Most trail stands weigh anywhere from 250 to 450 grams, and when you're riding Enduro or traveling the world on your adventure bike with luggage, every gram counts.
+Trail jacks are undeniably valuable tools, and I always carry one when going on moto camping trips.
+However, I've had two minor gripes with traditional trail jacks.
+Firstly, their weight.
+Most trail stands weigh anywhere from 250 to 450 grams, and when you're riding Enduro or embarking on long adventures with your fully loaded bike, every gram matters.

-Secondly, a trail jack foot or Y support is bulky.
-If they are permanently attached to the jack, they are often too long and thick, and wide to fit in most tool rolls.
+Secondly, the foot or Y support of trail jacks tends to be bulky.
+When permanently attached to the jack, they often become too long, thick, and wide, making it challenging to fit them into standard tool rolls.

-The Rolling Mavericks' UltraLight Enduro Trail Jack Stand is designed to be ultralight and compact when packed.
-The kit, including the spring clip and front brake velcro strap lock, weighs only 140 grams, and you can take it apart for easy flat packing in your tool roll.
+The Rolling Mavericks' UltraLight Enduro Trail Jack Stand addresses these issues by offering an ultralight and compact design.
+The entire kit, including the spring clip and front brake Velcro strap lock, weighs a mere 140 grams.
+Additionally, it can be easily disassembled for effortless flat packing in your tool roll.

-Disassembled, the foot is only 6 mm high and packed flat.
-The outer tube is the thickest part at 18 mm.
-The Rolling Mavericks' UltraLight Enduro Trail Jack Stand fits right next to my Motion Pro T6 tire levers inside my tool roll.
-It takes up minimal space without adding much weight.
+The outer tube, at 18 mm, is the thickest part.
+The Rolling Mavericks' UltraLight Enduro Trail Jack Stand fits snugly next to my Motion Pro T6 tire levers inside my tool roll, occupying minimal space without adding significant weight.

 Trail Jack Stand lifting BMW R80 flat tyre

-The UltraLight Enduro Trail Jack Stand comes with everything you need to use this tool, including a stainless steel spring clip and spare o-rings.
+Rest assured, the UltraLight Enduro Trail Jack Stand includes everything you need to make full use of this tool, including a stainless steel spring clip and spare o-rings.

-I recently discovered another emergency use for the trail stand when I tripped over my tent while packing the bike.
-One of the tent poles broke, and the thinnest trail stand tube turned out to be the perfect temporary fix.
-I love to hear other world uses of the trail stand.
+Interestingly, I recently discovered an additional emergency use for the trail stand while packing my bike and accidentally tripping over my tent.
+As luck would have it, one of the tent poles broke, and to my surprise, the thinnest tube of the trail stand turned out to be the perfect temporary fix.
+I'm always eager to hear about other creative applications for the trail stand.

 Video about Rolling Mavericks Ultralight Trail Jack Stand weight capacity